i05nagai/memorandum/language/english_speaking.md

         * urgent and very bad; serious
         * it was the gravest political crisis of his career
         * grave situation
-* life-threatening
-    * able to cause death
-    * a life-threathing experience/illess
-    * life-threatening diseases such as cancer
 * clumsy
     * a clumsy person ofteh accicidents because they do not behave in a careful, controlled way
         * that's the third glass you've smashed this week. you're so clumsy